AntonioMM8506/CSharpAutomation/README.md

 **All the Excel files have to be allocated inside the _bin/netcoreapp8_ folder.**

-If you want to run all the available test cases
+If you want to run all the available test cases:
 ```
 dotnet test
 ```

-If you want to run a specific test using a @Tag
+If you want to run a specific test using a @Tag:
 ```
 dotnet test --filter Category=GoogleSearch
 ```

-Usually, you will not see anything printed in the console, so if you want to see what it is printed in the console and a morde detailed log.
-Run and dumb the results in a text files
+Usually, you will not see anything printed in the console, so if you want to see what it is printed in the console and a mord detailed log.
+Run and dumb the results in a text files:
 ```
 dotnet test --logger "console;verbosity=detailed" > testlog.txt

 ```

-You can also combine both commands above
+You can also combine both commands above:
 ```
 dotnet test --filter "Category=ReadExcel" --logger "console;verbosity=detailed" > testlog.txt
 ```